sipeed/MaixPy/docs/doc/en/peripheral/hid.md

 You need to enable `HID Keyboard` to run it.

-The following example sends `rstuv` four characters through the keyboard and then releases the key.
+The following example sends keyboard event to pc.

 ```python
 from maix import hid, time